Left Bousfield localization without left properness: Smith's theorem for locally presentable semi-model categories

 \section{Smith's theorem for locally presentable semi-model categories}

 In this section, we prove a version of Smith's theorem \cite{barwickSemi, beke}, that provides a set $J$ of generating trivial cofibrations to produce a semi-model structure on a locally presentable category with a given class of weak equivalences, and a given set of generating cofibrations, satisfying some compatibility axioms.
 This result is our main tool for proving Theorem \ref{main}.
-In the following, $\cof S$ means maps with the left lifting property with respect to $\inj S$.
-Let $(\cof S)_c$ denote the class of maps in $\cof S$ that have cofibrant domains.
+In the following, for a class of morphisms $S$, $\cof S$ means morphisms with the left lifting property with respect to $\inj S$.
+We say an object $X$ is cofibrant if $\emptyset\to X$ is in $\cof I$.
+We let $S_c$ denote the class of morphisms in $S$ that have cofibrant domains.
 We refer the reader to \cite{adamek} for terminology related to accessibility.

-\begin{theorem} Suppose $\M$ is a locally presentable category with a class $\sW$ of weak equivalences and a set of morphisms $I$ satisfying: \begin{enumerate} \item the class $\sW$ is $\kappa$-accessible, \item the class $\sW$ is closed under retracts and the two out of three property, \item any morphism in inj$(I)$ is a weak equivalence, \item within the class of trivial cofibrations, defined to be the intersection of $\cof I$ and $\sW$, morphisms with cofibrant domain are closed under pushouts to arbitrary cofibrant objects and under transfinite composition, and \item the morphisms of $I$ have cofibrant domain and the initial object in $\M$ is cofibrant. \end{enumerate} Then there is a combinatorial semi-model structure on $\M$ with generating cofibrations $I$, generating trivial cofibrations $J$, cofibrations $\cof I$, and fibrations defined by the right lifting property with respect to $J$.
+\begin{theorem} Suppose $\M$ is a locally presentable category with a class $\sW$ of weak equivalences and a set of morphisms $I$ satisfying: \begin{enumerate} \item the class $\sW_c$ is $\kappa$-accessible, \item the class $\sW$ is closed under retracts and satisfies the two out of three property, \item any morphism in inj$(I)$ is a weak equivalence, \item within the class of trivial cofibrations, defined to be the intersection of $\cof I$ and $\sW$, morphisms with cofibrant domains are closed under pushouts to arbitrary cofibrant objects and under transfinite composition, and \item the morphisms of $I$ have cofibrant domains. \end{enumerate} Then there is a combinatorial semi-model structure on $\M$ with generating cofibrations $I$, generating trivial cofibrations $J$, cofibrations $\cof I$, and fibrations defined by the right lifting property with respect to $J$.
 Furthermore, the generating trivial cofibrations $J$ have cofibrant domains. \end{theorem}

 We will now prove this, following \cite[Lemma 2.3 and 2.4]{barwickSemi} (equivalently, \cite[Lemma 1.8 and 1.9]{beke}), which we restate for semi-model categories below.
-Let $(\sW \cap \cof I)_c$ denote the subclass of $\sW \cap \cof I$ consisting of maps with cofibrant domain (hence cofibrant codomain as well).
-Let $(\cell J)_c$ denote the smallest class of morphisms with cofibrant domain containing $J$ and closed under pushouts along morphisms to arbitrary cofibrant objects and under transfinite composition.
+Let $(\sW \cap \cof I)_c$ denote the subclass of $\sW \cap \cof I$ consisting of morphisms with cofibrant domains (hence cofibrant codomains as well).
+Let $(\cell J)_c$ denote the collection of transfinite compositions of pushouts of morphisms of $J$ along morphisms into cofibrant objects.

 \begin{lemma} Under the hypotheses of Theorem \ref{thm:smith-thm-semi-output}, suppose $J\subset (\sW\cap\cof I)_c$ is a set of morphisms such that any commutative square